 We have made it SAGA’s mission to develop further unique platform technologies that have the potential to change patient outcome.
 To remain on forefront of the ctDNA liquid biopsy field, SAGA has established its own R&D laboratory in Lund and is also collaborating with prominent researchers and clinicians in the field of cancer liquid biopsies.

 We have over 250 SAGAsafe® ultrasensitive tests developed, and are continually expanding our portfolio.
 For a customer, typically we can generate a custom test within 4-6 weeks.
-Moreover, a number of CE-IVD marked validated tests will be released going forward.
+We are currently offering SAGAsafe® EGFR T790M as CE-IVD marked test.
+More CE-IVD marked tests will be released going forward.
 SAGAsafe® tests can be ordered as kits, or performed in our central lab as a service.

 At present, SAGAsign® chromosomal rearrangement monitoring of tumor burden, residual disease, and early detection of relapse, can only be performed as a service in our central lab.
 However, we are currently working towards a distributable kit solution.